 As a Delaware corporation, the Company’s business is not defined in the Articles of Association.
 A description of the business is available on the Company’s website and in the annual report.
 The Company’s objectives, strategy and risk profile are described in more detail in the annual report and on the Company’s website.

 The Codes are in material respects complied with.
+GiG’s equity as at 31 December 2021 was EUR 11.9 million.
 Apart from financing of normal operating expenses, GiG’s business model requires low tied-up capital in fixed assets and the Board of Directors considers the current capital as sufficient.
 The Board of Directors constantly assesses the Company’s need for financial strength based on the Company’s objectives, strategy and risk profile.

 According to common practice for Delaware companies, the Company has an authorised number of shares available which is higher than the current number of issued shares.
 The authorised number of shares has been approved by the shareholders in a shareholder meeting.
 In compliance with the Company’s Articles of Association and Delaware corporate law, the Board of Directors may issue shares up to this limit without any further shareholder approval.
-As at 31 December 2020, the number of authorised shares was 100,000,000 (par value USD 1.00) whereof 90,075,626 are issued and outstanding.
+The number of authorised shares is 150,000,000 (par value USD 1.00) whereof 122,786,526 is issued and outstanding.
 The ISIN code is US36467X2062.

 The Codes are in material respects complied with.
 The Company has only one class of shares, which is listed on both the Oslo Stock Exchange and NASDAQ Stockholm.